richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 ## The IETF Trust

-The IETF Trust holds the copyrights for IETF documents including RFCs, and copyright licenses for IETF contribtions including Internet Drafts.
+The IETF Trust holds the copyrights for IETF documents including RFCs, and copyright licenses for IETF contributions including Internet Drafts.
 The principles for the copyright licenses are described in {{COPYRIGHT}}, and the licenses themselves are online in the
 [Trust Legal Provisions](https://trustee.ietf.org/documents/trust-legal-provisions/).